-Dr. Sue Savaglio-Jarvis began her career in education shortly after she graduated from Arizona State University in 1985 with a Bachelor of Arts in Education.
-She is a life-long learner who went on to receive her Master of Arts in Secondary Education in 1990, her Administrative Certification with a focus on Leadership and Supervision in 1992, and her Doctorate of Educational Administration in 1995, all from Arizona State University.
+Dr. Sue Savaglio-Jarvis began her career in education shortly after she graduated from Arizona State University in 1985 with a Bachelor of Arts in education.
+She is a lifelong learner who went on to receive her Master of Arts in secondary education in 1990, her Administrative Certification with a focus on leadership and supervision in 1992 and her doctorate of educational administration in 1995, all from Arizona State University.

-In June of 2005 Dr. Savaglio-Jarvis relocated to Kenosha, Wisconsin – her hometown – to raise her daughter near family.
-That August she became assistant principal of Tremper High School where she focused on teaching and learning, student assessment, coordination of instruction, curriculum materials and staff development.
+In June of 2005, Dr. Savaglio-Jarvis relocated to Kenosha, Wisconsin – her hometown – to raise her daughter near family.
+That August, she became assistant principal of Tremper High School, where she focused on teaching and learning, student assessment, coordination of instruction, curriculum materials and staff development.

-Throughout the years she has been recognized for her dedication, passion and commitment to students.
-In 1991 she was awarded the Physical Education Teacher of the Year award by the State of Arizona.
-She then went on to receive the Phi Delta Kappa Exceptional Leadership Award in 2012.
+Throughout the years, she has been recognized for her dedication, passion and commitment to students.
+In 1991, she was awarded the Physical Education Teacher of the Year award by the state of Arizona.
+She also received the Phi Delta Kappa Exceptional Leadership Award in 2012.